-\begin{cor} For every $k\geq 6$ there is a $d$-dimensional $k$-crystal $S$ such that $h(S)\geq 2^{d-2}(k+6)$ \end{cor} \begin{proof} We can take the crystal from the example \ref{exam:k+6} and construct its direct product with $\Z^{d-2}$.
+\begin{cor} For every $k\geq 6$ there exists a $d$-dimensional $k$-crystal $S$ such that $h(S)\geq 2^{d-2}(k+6)$ \end{cor} \begin{proof} We can take the crystal from Example \ref{exam:k+6} and construct its direct product with $\Z^{d-2}$.
 Then the product of the empty polygon with $k+6$ vertices with the cube $[0,1]^{d-2}$ will give an empty polytope with $2^{d-2}(k+6)$ vertices. \end{proof}